ercas/tannertimes/README.md

 songsoftheweek
 --------------
-tools to grab and analyze data concerning songs of the week articles. the last.fm api is used to gather individual song data.
+tools to grab and analyze data concerning songs of the week articles. the last.fm api is used to gather individual song data. before running anything, use the setup.sh script to set up.

 **dependencies**: wget, GNU grep, r with extrafont package, phantom.js, w3m